netgroup-polito/frog4-orchestrator/README_INSTALL.md

         [db]
         # Mysql DB
         connection = mysql+pymysql://orchestrator:ORCH_DBPASS@127.0.0.1/orchestrator

+## FROG-orchestrator Configuration file
+For this, you need to modify the [config/default-config.ini](config/default-config.ini) file according to your preferences.
+Important parameters to be properly set are the following:
+* [broker](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L26): this line must point to the broker previously installed
+* [templates repository](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L53): this line typically points to the [frog4-datastore](https://github.com/netgroup-polito/frog4-datastore) containing the NF templates.

 #### Run the orchestrator
 You can launch the orchestrator by executing the following script in the orchestrator root folder, optionally specifying the configuration file (example: conf/config.ini):